SFH-Foundation/sfhfoundation/docs/videos/recommended.md

 This page is intended for more serious students of the Shaykh's who are already familiar with the videos and teachings collected on the [Introduction](../introduction) page.
 Once you have explored all the videos there, please return to this page and reflect upon these selected talks in which the Shaykh speaks in detail about important and subtle aspects of his work and the tradition of which he is a part.

+You have to be present all the time, visibly, physically, mentally.
+If you are not, rectify it.
+You must catch yourself instantly.
+Do not delay.
+If you delay you will become fossilized and it will be more difficult.
+It is all about being available to any situation as a full-grown human being, with faith and good opinion and optimism, with inner realization that you have come from that total ocean of infinity and to that ocean of infinity you are returning.
+In between is a tiny little flicker!

 ## The Inseparability of Humanity and Divinity

+The universe is interconnected at countless levels from the most minute to the galactic.
+It is the extent of discernibility of these connections and forces that is sought by us.
+The newly born baby connects with its mother.
+After a few weeks emotions develop; eye contact and feelings bring about deeper connections.
+With maturity, subtler senses, feelings and connections develop.

+Consciousness of connections originates from our soul within the heart and takes physical chemical, intellectual and other dimensions.
+From that origin, numerous forces of connectedness emerge, most of which are invisible.

+The different levels of connectedness and their priorities are understood due to the mind, which is illumined by the soul.

 <div markdown="1" class="card video sidebar center gemoji center-content">